Lester Ralph: Personal life

-Ralph survived typhoid but died of appendicitis at the age of 48.
+Ralph survived typhoid but died of appendicitis at St. Luke's Hospital in New York on April 5, 1927.

 Work

 Ralph painted war scenes of the Greco-Turkish War of 1897 and First and Second Anglo-Boer wars.
 His classic Girl Scout poster is part of the Pritzker Military Museum & Library collection.
 The face from the poster was also used for Girl Scout pins.